tzarc/qmk_firmware/docs/features/rgblight.md

 RGBLIGHT_DRIVER = apa102
 ```

 At minimum you must define the data pin your LED strip is connected to, and the number of LEDs in the strip, in your `config.h`.
 For APA102 LEDs, you must also define the clock pin.
-If your keyboard has onboard RGB LEDs, and you are simply creating a keymap, you usually won't need to modify these.

 |Define              |Description                                                              |
 |--------------------|-------------------------------------------------------------------------|